mhedgpeth/mhedgpeth.github.io/_posts/2016-10-24-chef-with-windows.md

 Keep digging.

 Can you get a machine up and running quickly?
-Whey not?
+Why not?
 Would chef help with that?

 If you need to configure a third party tool like monitoring or logging, can you do that effectively?
 Sure it's great when all you do is Microsoft and it all fits together nicely, but is that realistic?